Peony is a tattooed tattoo enthusiast who loves studying and discussing tattoo history and meanings. Japanese themes are

 Tattoos are permanent, but the ink pigments that form your art can degrade to look dull and lifeless with time or improper care.
-Fading is an inevitable process (just like aging), but if you want your tattoo colors to stay nice and vivid, you'll want to know what to do.
+Fading is an inevitable process (just like aging), but if you want your tattoo colors to stay nice, bright and vivid, you'll want to know what to do.

 However, please note that newly tattooed skin is essentially a weeping wound.
 Some of the steps mentioned are only suitable for fully healed tattoos.
 It generally takes a month to heal but may take longer, depending on the individual.

 For clarity, I will mark with a disclaimer the steps that are appropriate for fresh or completely healed tattoos so you can avoid any confusion.

 - Exfoliate Your Tattooed Skin